Yellow Gold vs White Gold

 Durability

-Of the two metals, yellow gold is both the most expensive and the least durable.
+Yellow gold is the most expensive and the least durable of the two metals.
 Yellow gold is more prone to scratches and dents, making it not the most durable option.
 This metal will also require regular polishing to keep its shine.

 On the other hand, white gold has far more resistance to wear and tear.
 With its rhodium plating, white gold jewelry pieces have a shiny and strong finish.
 Unfortunately, this plating can wear off over time and may reveal the yellow-ish color underneath.
 While white gold is a stronger alternative to yellow gold, it still requires proper care and maintenance.

-Neither of these metals is entirely hassle-free, but white gold is generally the safer and stronger option.
+Neither metal is hassle-free, but white gold is generally the safer and stronger option.

 Price & Affordability